ChrisNavoczynski/Adams-OfferUp/README.md

 #### Additional Credit
 * Instructor **Jason Panzer** for weekly sample code updates, lectures, and additioal resources to utilize as a basefor functionality purposes.
-* Team contributor Courtney Hoppus
+* Team contributor Courtney Hoppus and Dylan Wilko